hmac/kite/README.md

 head (x : xs) = x
 ```

-Any code blocks in comments in a Lam module will be extracted and run in the scope
+Any code blocks in comments in a Kite module will be extracted and run in the scope
 of the module itself.
 Each line in the code block is expected to be of type
-Bool, and `lam test` will expect every expression to evaluate to `True`.
+Bool, and `kite test` will expect every expression to evaluate to `True`.
 A test
 is considered failing if it evaluates to False or throws an error.

 This might need some rethinking for more complex tests, but it should work for